My research is also posted at IDEAS, SSRN, GoogleScholar, ResearcherID, ORCID.

 Codes can also be found at GitHub.
 Below you also find GitHub links to individual projects.

-The word cloud above has been generated with Scholar Goggler.
+Word cloud generated with Scholar Goggler.

 with Todd E. Clark (FRB Cleveland), and Gergely Ganics (Banco de España)